Kairu009/Product/README.md

 - Handle user input for product creation and updates through forms.
 - Implement CRUD operations for product data using array as storage.
 - Utilize animations and transitions to enhance user experience.

-## Task
-* Product List
-  - Display a list of products with their name, description, and price.